-An eleventh century Byzantine legal treatise makes it clear that homosexual unions are legal.
-In Scandinavia, pederasty was practiced as an institutionalized way of life.
-St. Peter Damian composed the Book of Gomorrah, in a failed attempt to persuade his contemporaries that homosexuality was a grave sin.
+An eleventh-century Byzantine legal treatise makes it clear that homosexual unions are legal.
+In Scandinavia, pederasty is practiced as an institutionalized way of life.
+St. Peter Damian composes the Book of Gomorrah, in a failed attempt to persuade his contemporaries that homosexuality is a grave sin.
 Ivo of Chartes is unsuccessful in his attempt to convince Pope Urban II of the dangers of homosexuality.

-In 1102, the Council of London took measures to ensure that the public knew that homosexuality was sinful, marking a significant shift in church attitudes.
+In 1102, the Council of London takes measures to ensure that the public knows that homosexuality is sinful, marking a significant shift in church attitudes.

 The first mention in English common law of a punishment for homosexuality occurs in 1290.

-King Edward III was unsuccessfully petitioned to banish foreign homosexuals.
+King Edward III is unsuccessfully petitioned to banish foreign homosexuals.

 In 1533, King Henry VIII proclaims sodomy a crime.